biicode/docs/c++/ides.rst

 Now, your are ready to import your project into the Eclipse IDE.

 #.
 From the main Eclipse menu choose: *File > import...*
 #.
-Now, select *general > Existing Projects into Workspace*, and clic next.
+Now, select *general > Existing Projects into Workspace*, and click next.
 #.
 Select the root directory as the **root folder of your project**.
 #.
 You should see a project already selected in the *projects* box.
 Click *finish*.